 On Sunday morning at 8am, Lucia said, "Mommy, this is the best day ever."
 Four hours later, after brunch with a bunch of friends and a few kiddie-altercations under her belt, she said, "Mommy, this is the worst day ever."
 What?

 My sister Kat used to describe this emotional chaos as "happy-sad."
-"Joey is happy-sad," she'd say and my family would know that her son Joey would be somewhere on the emotional continuum for a while.
-Okay.
+"Joey is happy-sad," she'd say and my family would know that her son Joey would be somewhere on the emotional continuum for a while..

 When an adult is "happy-sad" they go on anti-depressants.
-They are a pain in the ass.
+They seek therapy.
+They find religion.
+We label these people a pain in the ass.
 They are unstable.
-Adults know better.
-They have skills, whatever that means.
-Skills to be completely shut down?
-I'm not going to go there, but I will say that kids can teach us something with their emotional candor.
+Adults know better than to wear their emotions on the outside.
+They are supposed to have skills.
+Maybe kids can teach us something with their emotional candor.
 Not that we should be explosively regurgitating our baggage all over the place, but that there is room for all of it.